ICOS-Carbon-Portal/pylib/docs/modules.md

 ### STILT Object
 classmethod **StiltSation(dict)**<br>
 Please do not use this class directly.
-You should load `from icoscp.stilt import station` and then use the function `obj = station.get('HTM150)` which will return stilt station objects.
+You should load `from icoscp.stilt import stiltstation` and then use the function `obj = stiltstation.get('HTM150)` which will return a stilt station object.
 Once you have the object, the following attributes and methods are available:

 <h2>Attributes:</h2>